aws/awsui-documentation/components/attribute-editor.md

 ### items

-> Sepcifies the items that serve as the data source for all rows.
+> Specifies the items that serve as the data source for all rows.
 > The display of a row is handled by the `definition` property.

 Type: ReadonlyArray<T>